Refining search results in the Texas Digital Archive (TDA)

 Figure 8.
 After refreshing the webpage.

-In Figure 7, after refreshing the webpage in the browser, the page now shows 1520 results the options to Refine the Selection have updated.
-To add another filter, click the +Filter button at the top of the page to display the drop-down menu and search box again.
-Note that once you have already applied a filter, you will be unable to select it from the drop-down menu (see Figure 8, below).
+To add another filter, click the +Filter button at the top of the page.
+Once you have already applied a filter, you are unable to select it from the drop-down menu (see Figure 9, below).

-In this example, the Description filter has already been added and is no longer an option to choose from in the drop-down menu.
-To edit or remove an existing filter, use the icons on the left side of the page in the Filters box (see Figure 9, below).
+To edit or remove an existing filter, use the icons on the left side of the page in the Filters box (see Figure 10, below).

 A description of these icons and their functions can be found in the legend of icons used in the TDA.